STAR*D

+This report had profound impact on the promotion of antidepressants but later accused of having been subjected to multiple levels of fraud.

 Trial

 The STAR*D trial enrolled 4,041 outpatients with nonpsychotic depression at 23 psychiatric and 18 primary care sites.
 The trial was completed in 2006, and data from it has been available since 2008.

 The trial involved four different treatment levels, and patients were encouraged to enter the next level of treatment if they failed to achieve remission or response (50% reduction in symptoms) after a specified number of weeks.

 In level one, patients received the selective serotonin reuptake inhibitor (SSRI) citalopram for up to 14 weeks, with adjustment of the dose being managed by their own physicians.
 If patients achieved remission or response during that time period, they could enter a 12-month naturalistic follow-up, during which time the researchers did not have any influence over the treatment plan.
 Non-remitters were encouraged to enter level two.

 In level two, there were seven different treatment options, and cognitive behavioral therapy (CBT) was included as the psychotherapy option.
 There were three combination options (either an antidepressant or CBT added to citalopram), and four switch options (to either a different antidepressant or CBT).
 Those who remitted or responded were offered 12-month naturalistic follow-up; non-remitters after two medication trials were encouraged to enter level 3; other non-remitters entered level 2A, which involved a second antidepressant trial.

 In level three, patients were offered the addition of lithium or triiodothyronine (a thyroid hormone) to their antidepressant, or a switch to another antidepressant (mirtazapine or nortriptyline).
 This continued for 12 weeks.

 Level four consisted of the monoamine oxidase inhibitor tranylcypromine or a combination of venlafaxine and mirtazapine.